asanetargoss/HardcoreAlchemy/README.md

 Finally, the Hardcore Alchemy capstone mod integrates with many magic mods.

 There is a lot more in terms of mod selection, configuration, and tweaking, in order for a hardcore modpack to work well.
 The stakes are so high, that issues which would be small annoyances in a typical modpack can become deal-breakers that ruin the experience.
 In the hardcore respawn case, there is an additional issue of balancing what the player gets to retain after death.
-So, keep that in mind.
-There's a reason the Hardcore Alchemy modpack has been in development for so long. :)
+So, keep that in mind. :)

 ## Developing/building